ericcornelissen/js-regex-security-scanner/CONTRIBUTING.md

 ### Vulnerability Scanning

+#### Docker

-To scan for vulnerabilities, make sure you:
+To scan for vulnerabilities in the Docker image, make sure you:

 - Have generated the project's SBOM.
 - Have [Grype] installed, you can run: